apache/zeppelin-site/security.md

 installed does not contain any secrets or have privileges beyond those the users are trusted with.

+All interpreters should be assumed to be able to access the local shell and execute arbitrary commands with the privileges of the user running the Zeppelin server.
+As generic interpreters such as sh, Groovy, Java and Python make this especially trivial, we plan to disable the sh interpreter by default from version 0.11.1 onward.

 ### Zeppelin on Docker

 An exception to the above is when the Zeppelin interpreter